 Stock Options.
 Stock options could be granted under the 1999 Plan.
 The exercise price of nonstatutory stock options granted under our 1999 Plan must at least be equal to 85% of the fair market value of our common stock on the date of grant, and the exercise price of incentive stock options granted under our 1999 Plan must at least be equal to the fair market value of our common stock on the date of grant, except that with respect to any participant who owns more than 10% of the voting power of all classes of our outstanding stock, the exercise price of any option must equal at least 110% of the fair market value on the grant date.
-The term of a stock option may not exceed 10 years, except that with respect to any participant who owns more than 10% of the voting power of all classes of our outstanding stock, the term of an incentive stock option must not exceed 5 years.
-The administrator will determine the methods of payment of the exercise price of an option, which may include cash, shares or other property acceptable to the administrator, as well as other types of consideration permitted by applicable law.
-After the termination of service of an employee, director or consultant, he or she may exercise his or her option for the period of time stated in his or her option agreement.
-Generally, if termination is due to death or disability, the option will remain exercisable for 12 months.
-In all other cases, the option will generally remain exercisable for three months following the termination of service.
+The term of a stock option may not exceed 10 years, except that with respect to any participant who owns more than 10% of the exercise price of an unstant of payment of the exercise price of an option, which may include cash, shares or other property acceptable to the administrator will determine the methods of payment of the exercise has or her option for the period of time stated in his or her option agreement.
+Generally, if termination is due to death or disability, the option will generally remain exercisable for three months following the termination of service.
 However, in no event may an option be exercised later than the expiration of its term.
 Subject to the provisions of our 1999 Plan, the administrator determined the other terms of options.